spotfiresoftware/tibco-streaming-samples/docker/ef-2node-ansible/ef-2node-ansible-app/src/site/markdown/index.md

 Docker must first be downloaded and installed - see https://www.docker.com/ for further details.
-Any recent version of docker should suffice, but testing was initially with docker 2.1.0.0 on MacOS 10.14 and with docker 18.09.6 on RHEL/Centos 7.6.
+Any recent version of docker should suffice, but testing was initially with docker 2.1.0.0 on MacOS 10.14.

 Ansible managament binaries must be installed - see https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html for further details.
-Playbook from this sample was built and tested on a localhost with Ansible 2.8.1 on both MacOS 10.14 and RHEL/Centos 7.6.
+Playbook from this sample was built and tested on a localhost with Ansible 2.8.1 on MacOS 10.14.

 On MacOS, the resources available to docker may need to be increased beyond the default - see CPUs and Memory settings on the Advanced tab of Docker preferences.